kubernetes/enhancements/keps/sig-scheduling/20180409-scheduling-framework.md

 \* *The only exception is for [queue sort](#queue-sort) plugins.*

-**WARNING**: The data available through a `PluginContext` is not valid after a scheduling context ends, and plugins should not hold references to that data longer than necessary.
+**WARNING**: The data available through a `CycleState` is not valid after a scheduling context ends, and plugins should not hold references to that data longer than necessary.

 ### FrameworkHandle

-While the `PluginContext` provides APIs relevant to a single scheduling context, the `FrameworkHandle` provides APIs relevant to the lifetime of a plugin.
+While the `CycleState` provides APIs relevant to a single scheduling context, the `FrameworkHandle` provides APIs relevant to the lifetime of a plugin.
 This is how plugins can get a client (`kubernetes.Interface`) and `SharedInformerFactory`, or read data from the scheduler's cache of cluster